sfkleach/JinXML/PushParser.md

 # Standard Push Parser

-## What is a push parser?
+## What is a Push Parser?
-A push-parser consumes an input stream and generates a stream of events that can be used to recognise the input and construct a model of the input.
+A push-parser consumes an input stream and generates a series of events that can be used to recognise the input and construct a model of the input.
 Typically the events are driven from a relatively small window onto the input stream, so that the memory consumption of a push parser is very modest.
 This means that such a push parser is suitable for analysing very large data sets as its memory footprint stays small relative to the size of input.

-The event stream is typically realised by the push-parser being passed a 'listener' objects whose methods correspond to the different type of events.
+The event series is typically realised by the push-parser being passed a 'listener' objects whose methods correspond to the different type of events.
 As the push-parser progresses, for each event it calls the corresponding method of the listener.
 These methods will have side-effects, so that the listener can incrementally build the output.